geoinquietos-org/postgisday/index.md

 ## Share your experience

 Do you know about a neat trick, resource or experience about PostGIS?
-[Share it](/submit/) with us and the world and praise the power of SQL!
+Join our awesome group of [contributors](/contributors) and [share it](/submit/) with us and the world.
+Let's praise the power of SQL!

 <h2 name="random">Random resource</h2>